 Scripture provides evidence that baptism follows an individual’s decision to trust Christ alone for salvation (Acts 2:41, 8:12, and 10:47–48).
 And the New Testament records the baptisms of adult believers only.
 In the Bible, we find parents bringing their children to Jesus.
 He held them, prayed for them, and told us to welcome them.
 But He did not baptize them and He did not tell anyone else to baptize them.
 Sault Wesleyan believes baptism is for those who have made a personal decision to trust Christ alone for their salvation, once they have the maturity and ability to understand what that means.

-Dedication is not a sacrament; nor does it impart grace or salvation to a child.
+Dedication is not a sacrament; nor does it impart salvation to a child.
 Salvation comes only through faith in Jesus Christ as each person recognizes their sinfulness and receives forgiveness and eternal life through Christ and His work on the cross.